 Anyone filing a claim under the VICP must prove that the injury was caused by the vaccine.

-Vaccine injury table.
-This table lists and explains injuries and conditions that are presumed to be caused by vaccines, along with the time period that symptoms occur.
+The VICP vaccine injury table lists and explains injuries and conditions that are presumed to be caused by vaccines, along with the time period that symptoms occur.
 If the first symptom of the injury occurs within the listed time period, it is presumed that the vaccine was the cause of the injury or condition (unless another cause is found).
-You can find the most current version of the vaccine injury table at https://www.hrsa.gov/sites/default/files/hrsa/vaccine-compensation/vaccine-injury-table.pdf.
+Find the most current version of the vaccine injury table at https://www.hrsa.gov/sites/default/files/hrsa/vaccine-compensation/vaccine-injury-table.pdf.

 If an injury or condition is not on the table, it's still possible to prove that the injury was caused by the vaccine.
 This will require additional evidence like medical testimony and treatment records.
 An injury may also be eligible for coverage via a VICP claim if the vaccine caused an existing condition or illness to get significantly worse.

-The vaccine injury must also meet one of the following conditions:
+The vaccine injury must have: